 In February 2016, the FASB issued revised lease accounting guidance.
 The guidance requires companies to record substantially all leases, including operating leases, as assets and liabilities on the balance sheet.
 For these leases, we are required to recognize (1) an operating lease asset which will represent our right to use, or control the use of, a specified asset for a lease term and (2) a lease liability equal to our obligation to make lease payments arising from a lease, measured on a discounted basis.
 The guidance was adopted on the first day of the First Quarter of Fiscal 2019 using a modified retrospective approach.
 The modified retrospective approach allows us to apply the standard and related disclosures to the financial statements for the period of adoption and apply the previous guidance in the prior year comparative periods.
-The adoption of operating lease assets and operating lease liabilities, but did not have a material impact on our consolidated statements of operations or cash flows.
-At adoption of the revised lease accounting guidance, we elected to adopt the package of transition practical expedients and, therefore, have not reassessed (1) whether exiting or expired contracts contain a lease, (2) lease classification for existing or expired leases, or (3) the accounting for initial direct costs that were previously capitalized.
+The adoption of the new guidance had a material impact on our condensed consolidated balance sheet as a result of the non-cash recognition of operating lease assets and operating lease liabilities, but did not have a material impact on our consolidated statements of operations or cash flows.
+We elected the transition relief package practical expedients by applying previous accounting conclusions to all leases that existed prior to the adoption date.
+Therefore, we have not reassessed (1) whether existing or expired contracts contain a lease, (2) lease classification for existing or expired leases, or (3) the accounting for initial direct costs that were previously capitalized.
 We did not elect the practical expedient to use hindsight for leases existing at the adoption date.
 Refer to Note 5 for additional disclosures and information about accounting for leases.